Avengers Undercover: Plot

-Back at Massacrer Casino, Cammi realizes Death Locket never took out the cameras as Miss Coriander is devastated at wh.
+Back at Massacrer Casino, Cammi realizes Death Locket never took out the cameras.
 They try to flee while evading the other guest, but S.H.I.E.L.D. has already arrived in S.H.I.E.L.D.
 Helicarrier Circe.
-Thanks to their Necromancers jamming Nico's spells, the group is taken down by the S.H.I.E.L.D. agents and imprisoned quickly.
+Thanks to their necromancers jamming Nico's spells, the group is taken down by the S.H.I.E.L.D. agents and imprisoned quickly.
 At the S.H.I.E.L.D. detention center, Karolina Dean, Molly Hayes, Finesse, Striker, Elsa Bloodstone, and several unnamed parents come to visit the group.
 After Cammi has a touching moment with her mother, Daimon Hellstrom teleports the lair back to Bagalia, where Zemo offers the group a chance to join the Masters of Evil.